Wacken Open Air: Since the Covid pandemic

-On 16 April 2020, it was announced to that the 2020 edition of the festival would be cancelled because of the ongoing COVID-19 pandemic.
+On 16 April 2020, it was announced that the 2020 edition of the festival would be cancelled because of the ongoing COVID-19 pandemic.
+The organisers created an event for that year called, "Wacken Worldwide", featuring well-known bands performing on a mixed-reality stage, along with interviews and other interactive features.
+It was the biggest livestream event of 2020.
 The first set of bands were announced on 1 August 2020 for the rescheduled festival for 2021.

-On 1 June 2021, the promoters of Wacken Open Air announced that the festival would not take place this year, again due to the ongoing COVID-19 pandemic, and is scheduled to return in the summer of 2022, with more information and details to be announced in September 2021.
+On 1 June 2021, the promoters of Wacken Open Air announced that the festival would not take place this year, again due to the ongoing COVID-19 pandemic, and was scheduled to return in the summer of 2022, with more information and details to be announced in September 2021.